Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 How long do GPS trackers last on heavy equipment?

 Battery life varies significantly based on tracking technology and update frequency.
-Passive GPS tracking devices designed specifically for heavy equipment applications can operate for up to 90 days between charges, making maintenance practical even for large fleets.
-Real-time trackers with continuous transmission typically require much more frequent charging or hardwired power connections.
+Passive GPS tracking devices designed specifically for heavy equipment applications can operate for up to 90 days between charges, making maintenance practical even for large fleets. passive trackers with continuous transmission typically require much more frequent charging or hardwired power connections.
 Equipment managers should prioritize extended battery life when selecting tracking solutions to avoid the operational burden of constant device maintenance across multiple job sites.

 Can GPS trackers work on equipment in remote construction sites?

 Quality passive GPS tracking systems function effectively even in areas with limited cellular connectivity.
 These devices collect location data continuously using GPS satellite signals, which work independently of cellular networks.
 When equipment operates in remote areas without immediate cellular coverage, the tracker stores location information and transmits accumulated data once connectivity becomes available.
-This approach ensures complete location history without gaps, unlike real-time systems that simply fail when cellular signal is unavailable.
+This approach ensures complete location history without gaps, unlike passive systems that simply fail when cellular signal is unavailable.

 Will installing a GPS tracker void heavy equipment warranty?